-- 1. The date the addition or improvement is placed in service, or - The date the property to which the addition or improvement was made is placed in service.
+- 1. The date the addition or improvement is placed in service, or - 2.
+The date the property to which the addition or improvement was made is placed in service.

-The property class and recovery period of the addition or improvement is the one that would apply to the original property if it were placed in service at the same time as the addition or improvement.
+The property class and recovery period of the addition or improvement is the one that would apply to the original property if it were

 Example.
 You own a residential rental house that you have been renting since 1986 and that you are depreciating under ACRS.
-You put an addition onto the house and placed it in service in 2005.
+You put an addition onto the house and placed it in service in 2006.
 You must use MACRS for the addition.
 Under GDS, the addition is depreciated as residential rental property over 27.5 years.